-NYLT LEADERSHIP ACADEMY.
-This weeklong course is presented throughout the country.
+NYLT LEADERSHIP ACADEMY is a weeklong course presented throughout the country.
 The purpose of NYLT Leadership Academy is to train senior youth NYLT staff to improve their presentation skills and to give and receive feedback while learning to effectively deliver the NYLT training in their local council.
-Information and registration links can be found at www.nyltleadershipacademy.org.
+Information and registration links can be found at